 If you think about it, a well-known brand is a shortcut for buyers.
 Customers don’t have to read every word on the label because they already know and trust the brand.
 B2B buyers prefer to purchase an established brand.
 It means he or she can buy with confidence.
 Purchasing an inferior product could potentially devastate the company’s reputation.

-A brand marketing consultant will help you build a strategy to create the right image.
+A brand design agency will help you build a strategy to create the right image.
 It will define everything the company stands for.
 It’s more than a slogan, logo, and color palette.
 The strategy involves the brand’s inspiration, purpose, values, and promise.
 The agency will advise you on the elements like:

 - Differentiators and your Unique Selling Proposition (USP)